cloudless-hq/atreyu/README.md

 With this focus we can exclude a few features of mainstream frameworks that add complexity and have little to negative effect and add features that are usually missing:

-On puprose not in scope:
+On purpose not in scope:
-- server side renderign
+- server side rendering
 - Static site generation
 - SEO